Clinical Fire Safety

-The VUMC Fire Safety Program is documented in the VUMC Safety and Disaster Manual.
-The Program includes information about Employee Responsibilities, Types of Fires, Use of a Fire Extinguisher, Fire alarms, Detection and Reporting a Fire and Evacuation Procedures.
+The VUMC Fire Safety Program is documented in the VUMC Safety and Emergency Operations Manual.
+The program includes information about Employee Responsibilities, Types of Fires, Use of a Fire Extinguisher, Fire alarms, Detection and Reporting a Fire and Evacuation Procedures.

 VUMC Fire Safety Policies